bethirahul/Portfolio-website/README.md

 It is to build a portfolio website based on the Mock-up (PDF document).

 The website was built using HTML, CSS and Python.
 Python is used to create dynamic project sections and stitch them into the HTML.
 CSS is used for designing each section.
+First HTML page is created using CSS and the same result is achieved using Python to add n number of projects in an easy way.

 ### How to Run the code
 1. Install Python 3.6.4